Job Location Uganda Type Full-Time Paid

 Diarrhea kills roughly two million children every year worldwide.
 In Uganda, diarrhea is responsible for ~15,000 child deaths, approximately 10% of all child mortality (third behind only malaria and pneumonia).
 This is in spite of the fact that a simple, highly-effective, and affordable treatment solution exists in the form of oral rehydration salts (ORS) and zinc.
 However, diarrhea remains grossly neglected: from 2007-2011, $6.5 billion of global funds were allocated to address HIV/AIDS; while only 0.23% of this figure ($15 million) was used to tackle diarrhea.
 This imbalance is now being addressed through an international effort, of which CHAI has been a driving member, leading to the development of treatment scale up programs in 10 high burden countries, including Uganda.

-A minimum of 5 years’ experience in private or public sector enterprise, with increasing levels of responsibility and leadership
+A minimum of 2 years of experience in private or public sector enterprise, preferably including research management

 Entrepreneurial mindset and strong self-motivation

-Ability to develop and execute a coherent demand generation strategy, amidst substantial ambiguity and changing circumstances
+Ability to develop and execute an operational research strategy, amidst substantial ambiguity and changing circumstances

 How to apply